Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Experiments and Results

-We evaluate the performance of some of the best performing methods proposed for face verification over the past decade \cite{schroff2015facenet,cao2018vggface2,liu2017sphereface,shi2019probabilistic} in order to choose the best embeddings for adaptation.
-Additional information on pre-processing and implementation details are included in supp. materials S2.

-\textbf{Baseline models:} We use the following supervised methods to extract face embeddings and baseline their face verification performance.
-For all methods, we used the publicly available code and pre-trained models for feature extraction.
+We refer to the face embedding frameworks we tested as \textit{baseline models} since we do not additionally adapt them for the movie domain.
+We compared \textit{FaceNet} (2015,~\cite{schroff2015facenet}), \textit{SphereFace}~(2017,~\cite{liu2017sphereface}), \textit{VGGFace2} (2018,~\cite{cao2018vggface2}) and \textit{Probabilistic Face Embeddings} (\textit{PFE}, 2019,~\cite{shi2019probabilistic}).
+While these frameworks have been extensively benchmarked against image datasets such as LFW~\cite{huang2008labeled}, performance comparison in the video domain is lacking.
+Thus, we set up face verification experiments using two video face benchmark datasets: IJB-B~\cite{whitelam2017iarpa} and YTFaces~\cite{wolf2011face}.
+IJB-B is commonly used for benchmarking face-verification methods in videos.
+It consists of around 77,000 faces detected from 21,000 still images and 55,000 video-frames.
+YTFaces is widely used for face recognition and verification in video, consisting of 3425 videos of approximately 1600 unique identities.
+While IJB-B, acquired in relatively controlled conditions helps validate if face embeddings trained on images perform well for video, YTFaces (mined from Youtube) helps evaluate their use for videos-in-the-wild.

-\textit{FaceNet} \cite{schroff2015facenet} was trained using triplet loss and Inception-v1 architecture.
-We used the model trained on the VggFace2. \textit{SphereFace}~\cite{liu2017sphereface} is a metric-learning method which combines the ideas of cross-entropy and angular margin loss to improve classification.
-It maximizes the angle between cannot-link faces while minimizing the angle between must-link faces.
-We used the model trained on CASIA WebFace~\cite{yi2014learning} in our experiments. \textit{VggFace2}~\cite{cao2018vggface2} is a ResNet-50 neural network trained on the large-scale VggFace2 dataset for the task of face classification.
-These embeddings have shown state-of-the-art face verification and clustering performance for standard datasets such as IJB-B~\cite{whitelam2017iarpa}.
-Finally, \textit{probabilistic face embeddings} (PFE~\cite{shi2019probabilistic}) model different faces of the same person as multivariate Gaussian distributions where the mean captures information about the identity.
-This is enforced by minimizing a negative log-likelihood loss in a neural-network framework trained on MSCeleb-1M~\cite{guo2016ms}.
+\textbf{Baseline models. } \textit{FaceNet} \cite{schroff2015facenet} was trained using triplet loss and Inception-v1 architecture, for downstream tasks such as face verification and clustering. \textit{SphereFace}~\cite{liu2017sphereface} is a metric learning method that combines the ideas of cross-entropy and angular margin loss to improve classification performance.
+Notably, one of the benefits of the angular margin loss used here is its ease of training compared to triplet loss-based methods. \textit{Probabilistic face embeddings} (PFE~\cite{shi2019probabilistic}) models different faces of the same person as multivariate Gaussian distributions where the mean captures information about the identity.